Key Takeaways

 The game of telephone illustrates how quickly a message can be distorted into something completely different.
 It demonstrates how quickly communication can become ineffective.

-By adhering to these seven elements of effective communication, you can prevent the game of telephone.
+By adhering to these seven elements of effective communication, you can prevent the telephone game.
 In this game, your messages get changed, diluted, and misunderstood.

-On a professional and personal level, we must be mindful of our communication.
+At both professional and personal levels, we must be mindful of our communication.
 We should watch and correct any misinformation about us before it spreads.

 Join my email newsletter for a free eBook and more helpful insights.